Temporally Precise Action Spotting in Soccer Videos Using Dense Detection Anchors: Methods

 \subsection{Training}

 We train our models from scratch using the Adam optimizer with Sharpness-Aware Minimization (SAM)~\cite{foret2021sharpnessaware}, mixup data augmentation~\cite{zhang2018mixup}, and decoupled weight decay~\cite{loshchilov2017decoupled}.
-SAM seeks wide minima of the loss function, which has been shown to improve generalization~\cite{foret2021sharpnessaware}, in particular for small datasets and models with low inductive bias~\cite{chen2021vision}.
+SAM seeks wide minima of the loss function, which has been shown to improve generalization~\cite{foret2021sharpnessaware}, especially for small datasets and models with low inductive bias~\cite{chen2021vision}.
 We do not apply batch normalization when training the u-net, finding that its skip connections were sufficient to stabilize training.

-We found it convenient to train temporal displacement regression separately from confidence prediction, resulting in a two-step approach.
+We found it convenient to train confidence prediction separately from temporal displacement regression, resulting in a two-step approach.
 This provides similar results to joint training, while simplifying experimental design.
 We first train a model that produces only confidences, by optimizing the confidence loss $L_c$ and making use of mixup data augmentation~\cite{zhang2018mixup}.
 We then train a second model that produces only temporal displacements, by optimizing $L_d$, but {\it without} applying mixup.
 Due to the temporal displacement loss only being defined within small windows around ground-truth actions, we found it difficult to effectively apply mixup when using it.